srinjana-routh/SUITron/README.md

 ## Citation

-If you use SuiTron in your research, please cite:
+If you use SUITron in your research, please cite:

 ```bibtex
 @software{suitron,